In this section you will find information about our English Framework, Phonics, Reading and Spelling.

 Workshops for parents on reading at home

 To support reading at home, parents, governors, teachers and reading volunteers have jointly created bookmarks for children

 Along with the book marks to support you reading with your child at home, here is a guide to reading records and how they should be used alongside information about reading at home.

 The curriculum sets out expected spelling patterns and words that children should be able to spell in each age group.
-To support this Hallfield uses the spelling scheme ‘No Nonsense Spelling’.
+To support this Hallfield uses the Twinkl phonics scheme in EYFS and KS1 and the spelling scheme ‘No Nonsense Spelling’ in KS2.

 Children are given spelling patterns each week to learn and tested weekly on their understanding of these patterns.
 The understanding of the etymology (where the words have come from) and morphology (the structure of words) of words helps children to make sense of new words they encounter when reading.

-The word-lists for years 3 and 4 and years 5 and 6 are statutory.
+The word-lists for Years 3 to 6 are statutory.
 The lists are a mixture of words children frequently use in their writing and those which they often misspell.
-Some of the listed words may be thought of as quite challenging, but the 100 words in each list are taught within the four years of key stage 2 (Beginning of year 3 and ending in year 6.)
+Some of the listed words may be thought of as quite challenging, but the 100 words in each list are taught within the four years of key stage 2.
 The spellings are also included in the children's home-learning lists.